 the common backups methods, e.g. TWRP, will not backup the

-This will produce a folder with a flashing script, and the partition images for your Motorola Moto G5 Plus.
+This will produce a folder with the partition images for your Motorola Moto G5 Plus.

 $ nix-build --argstr device motorola-potter -A build.android-fastboot-images